 }

-Output: list of EN-only, ZH-only, and EN-newer pairs.
-This is your drift inventory.
+Output: lists of EN-only, ZH-only, and EN-newer pairs.
+That is your drift inventory.

 | Pair type | Action |